rage/java-programming/data/part-6/3-introduction-to-testing.md

 </text-box> -->
 <text-box variant='hint' name='Unit Testing and the Parts of an Application'>

 Unit testing tends to be extremely complicated if the whole application has been written in "Main".
-To make testing easier, the app should split into small parts, each having a clear responsibility.
+To make testing easier, the app should be split into small parts, each having a clear responsibility.
 In the previous section, we practiced this when we seperated the user interface from the application logic.
 Writing tests for parts of an application, such as the 'JokeManager' class from the previous section is significantly easier than writing them for program contained in "Main" in its entirety.

 </text-box>